gtfactslab/Abate_ACC2021/readme.txt

 Authors: Matthew Abate, Corbin Klett, Samuel Coogan, and Eric Feron

-Submitted to: American Controls Conference (ACC), 2021.
+Conference: American Controls Conference (ACC), 2021.

 Description: These scripts generate the figures in the paper.
 High-order homogenous polynomial Lyapunov functions are generated to extract time domain properties of stable LTV systems.